-Initiate the search by clicking the gray “Distance” button.
+Initiate the search by choosing Distance.
 Then drop the pin on the map where you want to center your search, or enter a complete street address in the search address field.
 You will see a map overlay outlining each distance.
 Click on the number 3, 5 or 10 to run the search.
 You can save your search using the same methods described for the box search.

 Clicking on the map acts as a toggle.
 Click once on an area to select it for your search.
 Click again to deselect it.
 Select multiple areas by clicking on them one at a time.
 You can click “Reset Map” to begin anew.
 When you have finished selecting your area or areas for searching, press the blue Search These Areas button or the Save, then Search button to execute your search.
 You can save your search using the same methods described for the box search.

 Use the blue Save link above the map to save any search you have executed.
 Your custom search will include any filters you have added to the search results, such as showing only distressed properties.
 When you press the button, the field with the name of the search will become editable, so that you can name your search anything you wish.
 Give your search a descriptive name—“Distressed in Park Ridge” is an example—so you can find it even if you save a lot of searches.